-The goal of show jumping is to demonstrate speed and agility by avoiding penalties, such as knock downs while being timed.
+The goal of show jumping—also known as stadium jumping—is to demonstrate speed and agility by avoiding penalties, such as knock downs, while being timed.
 Judging in this event is not based on the horse’s obedience or the rider’s form.
-Course designers typically create courses with jumps placed in tricky combinations, creating lots of twists and turns along the way.
-In a Fédération Equestre Internationale (FEI) competition, such as the WEG (World Equestrian Games) or the Olympics, there are strict rules about the construction of jumps.
+Courses are often decorated with either natural or artificial elements and placed in a way that is challenging for both horse and rider, with jumps placed in tricky combinations, creating lots of twists and turns along the way.

 01 of 07

 Verticals are often used in combinations of jumps.
 A vertical is a deceptively simple jump but can be one of the most difficult to clear.
 It’s usually comprised of parallel rails or boards between two jump standards, although other decorative elements may be used.
 These jumps can look 'airy' and easy to knock down—and therefore test the rider to make a horse give its best effort.
 Verticals—and many other jumps—may have wings which are used to help focus the horse into the center of the jump.
 There is often a ground rail placed in front of most jumps, to help the horse and rider judge distance and height.
 Lack of either can make the jump more difficult.